Evolution of axis ratios from phase space dynamics of triaxial collapse: The phase space equations

 \section{The phase space equations}

 The physical system consists of a homogenous isolated ellipse evolving in a cosmological background consisting only of dark matter and dark energy with an equation of state $w=-1$ ($\Lambda$CDM).
 In the absence of rotations, the evolution of the ellipse is completely determined by the three tensors: the Hessian of the gravitational potential, the tensor of velocity derivatives and the deformation tensor.
 Let $\lambda_{d,i}, \lambda_{v,i}$ and $\lambda_{a,i}$ \{i=1,2,3\}, denote the eigenvalues of these three tensors respectively.
-The dynamics of these nine variables is given by (see paper I for details)
+Let $a$ be the scale factor of the background and $a_i$ be the scale factors corresponding to the three axes of the ellipsoid.
+Assuming that the principle axes of all three tensors are the same throughout the evolution, the $\lambda_i$s and $a_i$s are related as